Fluvoxamine (By mouth)

 Warnings While Using This Medicine

-- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, bleeding problems, glaucoma, epilepsy or seizures, heart disease, or you had a heart attack, or a history of seizures, depression, or mental health problems.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, bleeding problems, glaucoma, heart disease, had a heart attack, or a history of seizures, depression, or mental health problems.
 Tell your doctor if you smoke.